caramelomartins/website/content/essays/2021/01/build-a-terraform-private-registry.md

 ## Conclusion

 This is it.
 We've built a private registry that we can use with Terraform to serve custom Terraform providers that are stored somewhere outside Terraform's official registry.
-Granted that this has _very_ limited functionality, it can't even create new versions of providers or new providers dynamically but you can always simply add or update files and those will be served by this API.
-There are some interesting challenges for future implementation:
+Obviously, this has _very_ limited functionality.
+It can't even create new versions of providers or new providers dynamically but you can always simply add or update files and those will be served by this API.
+There are some interesting challenges for future implementations or improvements:

 * Serving this with an HTTPS server instead of relying on `ngrok`.
 * Implementing a way to manipulate metadata to create new providers and versions.
 This would mean having more endpoints for `POST` and `PUT` verbs.
 * Implement more backends for metadata such as PostgreSQL, SQLite and S3.

 If you are interested, you can see all of this implemented in [rekisteri@b0753040](https://github.com/caramelomartins/rekisteri/tree/b07530407b94c4e6e61fb77d1a1572952fe8ee2a).
 Alternatively, you can try to build your own and share the adventure!
-I will aim at introducing at least the above improvements in [rekisteri](https://github.com/caramelomartins/rekisteri/tree/b07530407b94c4e6e61fb77d1a1572952fe8ee2a) in order to make this more useful.
+I will aim at introducing at least the above improvements in [rekisteri](https://github.com/caramelomartins/rekisteri/tree/b07530407b94c4e6e61fb77d1a1572952fe8ee2a) in order to make it more useful.